 The most important considerations which have impelled me to make this decision are that many artists, among them some of the most adventuresome, are focusing their energies on works of such scope that these can only be hinted at in the Gallery, and cannot be shown or realized here.
 These artists are going out of the Gallery into the environment, the sky, the ocean, even into outer space.
-Others are seeking imaginative ways of utilizing modern technology to humanize people instead of for commercial or destructive purposes, which dehumanize us all....

-I hope to contribute to the realization of some of these projects, particularly to those which are susceptible of diffusion over television.

-Most important of all, I feel I must try to put to maximum social use whatever I possess in the way of training, ability and experience . . .
-I cannot stand idly by when the existence of our society and ourselves as individuals is so darkly threatened
+Others are seeking imaginative ways of utilizing modern technology to humanize people instead of for commercial or destructive purposes, which de-humanize us all...
+I hope to contribute to the realization of some of these projects, particularly to those which are susceptible to diffusion over television.
+Most important of all, I feel I must put to maximum social use whatever I possess in the way of training, ability and experience...
+I cannot stand idly by when the existence of our society and ourselves as individuals is so darkly threatened...

-In perceiving the limitations of galleries, Wise was responding to changes in the presentation of art which occurred in the '60s.
+In perceiving the limitations of galleries, Wise was responding to changes in the presentation of art which occurred in the 60's.
 Many of his affiliated artists were involved in projects which, because of size and emphasis on environment, had to be shown in public spaces.
 For instance, Otto Piene began working with helium and creating large outdoor inflated sculpture.
 In 1967, five artists produced Kinetic Environment in Central Park which, according to Willoughby Sharp, "Tried to activate a quarter-mile cube of nature by using natural kinetic elements like air, fire, fog, ice, smell, smoke, and water."
-Sharp concluded, "If one wants to characterize the present stage of the art of light and movement, one could say that due to the rapidly increasing awareness of conducts research into methods and equipment through which to make more effective presentation and communication of information by video."
-Wise hoped to obtain money for these artists and help them to produce work.

-Then Wise moved his company to 2 W. 13th St. The original board members were Wise, his wife Barbara, and Jerald Ordover, the Wises' attorney.
-After incorporation, Intermix applied to NYSCA and received funds for Perception; the Eighth Avant-Garde Festival, directed by Charlotte Moorman; and for Open Circuits, a conference which took place in 1974 at the Museum of Modern Art.
-All together Intermix received \$35,000 from NYSCA that first year, and its operating budget was around \$42,000.
-Connor, then media program director at NYSCA, explains "There were four groups applying to NYSCA at the time who were in intense competition: Raindance, Global Village, Videofreex, and People's Video Theater, and then there was Howard.
-Of course, it was a great relief to talk to Howard, because he seemed so benevolent and unselfish in comparison."
-1 past accomplishments there is a strong feeling of confidence in the ability of the new art to reconstruct the world kineticly."
-But in 1970 artists' interest in kinetic and light sculpture began to fade.
+37 Sharp concluded, "if one wants to characterize the present stage of the art of light and movement, one could say that due to the rapidly increasing awareness of past accomplishments there is a strong feeling of confidence in the ability of the new art to reconstruct the world kinetically."
+But In 1970 artists' interest in kinetic and light sculpture began to fade.
 Many of the same artists began making electronic art while others produced large outdoor pieces; few continued to create sculpture.
 The reasons for this are diverse.
 David Bermant believes that the technology was still too cumbersome and unsophisticated to be effectively used in art, and that there was too little emphasis on how to maintain these works.
-For his part, Wise turned to electronic art, and his interest in video went beyond his curiosity about new technology; it was also political:
+For his part, Wise turned to electronic art, and his interest in video went beyond his curiosity about new technology, it was also political: